microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-39-puppet-setup.md

 #### *Option 1 - ARM Template & Custom Deployment
 If you're not interested in creating a Marketplace item for Puppet, then this quick and easy approach should make things, well, quick and easy for you!

-Firstly, from your MAS-CON01 machine, you need to click on the button below, and fill in the parameter fields.
+Firstly, from your Azure Stack Development Kit Host machine, you need to click on the button below, and fill in the parameter fields.
 The link should open the Azure Stack portal, and if you're not already logged in, it'll prompt you for your Azure Stack credentials, then take you immediately to the custom template blade.

 <a href="https://adminportal.local.azurestack.external/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FPartsUnlimitedMRP%2Fmaster%2Fdeploy%2Fazurestack%2Finstances%2Fpuppet_standalone%2FPuppet.PuppetEnterprise%2FDeploymentTemplates%2FPuppetDeploy.json" target="_blank">
         <img src="https://raw.githubusercontent.com/Microsoft/PartsUnlimitedMRP/master/docs/assets/azurestack/DeployToStack.png"/>